Neotron-Compute/Neotron-Book/src/2_bios.md

 Monotron instead used a simple alternative - when the application was started by the OS, the OS passed it a pointer to a structure of function pointers.
 You can think of this as being like an old-fashioned jump table.
 When the application wanted to get the OS to do something, the application just called the appropriate function through the given pointer.

 We're going to take the same approach for the Neotron BIOS.
+The BIOS is responsible for starting the system and performing hardware initialisation.
+It will also search for the OS, either in Flash ROM, on disk, or perhaps even loaded over a UART.
+The OS then has its initialisation function called, to which the structure of BIOS function calls is passed.
+The initialisation function is specified as a function pointer stored at a specific offset (most likely the first four bytes of the OS image).

 ## Timeouts